RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 - [**Continuous Integration**](#overview-ci) and [**Deployment**](#overview-cd):
   |{{ ccc.name }}|'s CI/CD pipelines automate tasks
-  such as code style formatting, static code analysis, type checking, testing, build, containerization, and release, thus eliminating the need for dedicated integration and deployment teams, while increasing control, integrity, scalability, security, and transparency of the Agile development process.
+  such as code style formatting, static code analysis, type checking, testing, build, containerization, and release to indexing repositories and online platforms, thus eliminating the need for dedicated integration and deployment teams, while increasing control, integrity, scalability, security, and transparency of the Agile development process.
 - [**Continuous Maintenance, Refactoring, and Testing**](#overview-cm):